Bones in the Wrist

 8. Hamate

-“Sally Left The Party To Take Cathy Home.”
+“Sally Left the Party to Take Cathy Home.”

 The 8 carpal bones are usually referenced starting on the thumb, radius-side, to the pinky, ulna-side.
-Also, A popular mnemonic to remember the carpal bones in order from thumb-side to pinky-side is “Sally Left The Party To Take Cathy Home.”
+Also, A popular mnemonic to remember the carpal bones in order from thumb-side to pinky-side is “Sally Left the Party to Take Cathy Home.”

 Lower Arm Bones